kassonlab/gmxapi/README.md

 Install the Python module.
 At some point, this will be simplified, but for right now please use the instructions above.

+Note: we do not yet have a robust suggestion for setting up `tox` for running the test suite.
+If you come up with a recipe, please let us know.
+Otherwise, don't worry if you are able to install the package but can't get weird errors when you try to run the tests.

 ## virtualenv

+Todo: step-by-step instructions for building and installing with native Python `virtualenv`

 ## virtualenvwrapper

+Todo: step-by-step instructions for building and installing with helper package.

 ## Docker

+Todo: Dockerfile and/or images for building, using, developing, or reading docs.

 # Testing